opentelekomcloud/docs-next/docs/blueprints/by-use-case/networking/establish-a-p2s-vpn-connection-with-a-vpc.md

     :::important Make sure:

        1. you declare as IP address the EIP of the ECS Server.
-If you don't know the EIP, either look it up in the Open Telekom Cloud Console or simply run the following command in the terminal:
+If you don't know the EIP, either look it up in the T Cloud Public Console or simply run the following command in the terminal:

             ```shell
             curl ifconfig.me